The-Software-Gorilla/tdd-by-example/java/ch17-03-decimal/README.md

 to try and come up with a way to calculate the total cost of the transaction, itemizing all the charges.

-There were two problems with the initial implementation:
+There were two problems with the initial implementation the book provides:
-1. Currency and exchange rates are always decimals and the initial implementation used integers.
-I needed to change the data type of the transaction to BigDecimal.
+1. In the real world, the currency and exchange rates are always decimals and the initial implementation used integers.
+I needed to change the contained data type of money and rates to decimal.
-2. I needed to subtract some the charges from the transaction amount.
+2. I needed to subtract some of the charges from the original transaction amount.
+The initial implementation does not have support for subtraction.

 ## Decimals
 I dealt with the first problem by changing the data type of the transaction to BigDecimal.
 This was a